carvel-dev/carvel/site/content/blog/identify-ghost-diff-during-kc-reconcile.md

 Succeeded
 ```

-After the deploy has finished, kapp-controller would have installed the Package in the cluster.
+After the deploy has finished, kapp-controller would have installed the package in the cluster.
 We can verify this by checking the pods to see that we have a workload pod running.
 The output should show two running pods which is part of simple-app:

 ```bash
 $ kubectl get pods